-Acquisition of intangible assets under common control is accounted for based on their book value as accounted for by the seller, and the difference between the fair value of the consideration and the book value of the intangible assets is recorded as a capital reserve in the statement of changes in equity (deficit).
+Acquisition of intangible assets under common control is accounted for based on their book value as was accounted for by the seller, and the difference between the fair value of the consideration and the book value of the intangible assets was recorded as a capital reserve with respect to transaction under common control in the statement of changes in equity (deficit).

-F. Cash equivalents
+F. Cash and cash equivalents

-Cash and cash equivalents comprise cash balances and time deposits with a term of three months or less from the date of the actual deposit.
+Cash and cash equivalents comprise cash and short-term bank deposits with an original maturity of three months or less.